 Step 2: Preparing the screen

-When new from the market, the mesh-screen lacks several things that must be there to suit it for the process of printing.
+When new from the market, the mesh screen lacks several things that must be there to suit it for printing.
 In this step, experts apply masking tape both at the backside and inside of the mesh.
 This technique helps in stopping the flow of emulsion during the printing process.

-Once the tape is fully intact, an emulsion is applied evenly on the mesh, as advised by the manufacturer.
+Once the tape is fully intact, an emulsion is applied evenly on the mesh, as the manufacturer advises.
 This light-reactive emulsion will harden under bright light.
-For better results, use a squeegee to spre
+For better results, use a squeegee to spare.

-ad the liquid emulsion on both sides of your mesh-screen evenly.
+Add the liquid emulsion on both sides of your mesh screen evenly.

 Step 3: Exposing the emulsion